gemoc/monilog/README.md

 #### Printing to the console

-Printing a message to the console is done through the `append console` keywords.
+Printing a message to the console is done through the `append console` action.
 The following monilogger prints the first, middle and last values of an array named `u_nplus1`:

 ```